ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

   in API behavior, deprecations, or regressions, affecting production code.
 - Test failures: A minor update of a testing library could introduce breaking changes or modify test behavior, causing false negatives or false positives.
-- Documentation build breaks: A documentation generator like `Sphinx` might introduce subtle or breaking changes, like new warnings treated as errors or theme updates breaking rendering, causing your docs build to fail.
+- Documentation build failures: A documentation generator like `Sphinx` might introduce subtle or breaking changes, like new warnings treated as errors or theme updates breaking rendering, causing your docs build to fail.

-Pinning dependencies avoid these issues by freezing exact versions and ensure that CI workflows are reliable and predictable.
+Pinning dependencies helps to avoid these issues by freezing exact versions and ensuring that CI workflows are reliable and predictable.

 Additionally, having a complete, pinned set of dependencies is very useful for users and